tinjano/countdown/README.md

 Excluding those cases is not enough, as it would still not exclude e.g. `a/d+c+b/d`.
-Therefore we can use a dictionary that map masks (vectors that enumerate how many copies of each input were used; this can be a simple bitmask if there are not duplicates) to each value that was found.
+Therefore we can use a dictionary that map masks (vectors that enumerate how many copies of each input were used; this can be a simple bitmask if there are no duplicates) to each value that was found.
+Then, a solution will be exluded if there is already a solution whose mask is a proper subset of the former's mask.
 This is the most expensive part of the program and we may explore the possiblity of only excluding a few common possibilities like multiplying or dividing by 1, as with smaller input sizes (which are the only option anyway) the overhead may not be worth it.